adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### Update users and group memberships, but handle removals separately

-If you do not supply the remove-nonexistent-users parameter, you can sync user and group memberships without removing any users from the Adobe side.
+If you do not supply the `--adobe-only-user-action` parameter, you can sync user and group memberships without removing any users from the Adobe side.

 If you want to handle removals separately, you can instruct the tool to flag users that no longer exist in the enterprise directory but still exist on the Adobe side.
-The generate-remove-list parameter writes out the list of user who are flagged for removal to a CSV file.
+The `--adobe-only-user-action write-file exiting-users.csv` parameter writes out the list of user who are flagged for removal to a CSV file.

-To perform the removals in a separate call, you can pass the file generated by the generate-remove-list parameter, or you can pass a CSV file of users that you have generated by some other means An example of such a file, example.users-file.csv, is provided with the tool.
+To perform the removals in a separate call, you can pass the file generated by the `--adobe-only-user-action write-file` parameter, or you can pass a CSV file of users that you have generated by some other means An example of such a file, example.users-file.csv, is provided with the tool.